cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 ## timestamp
 **Optional:** Timestamp (ISO format) indicating when the config was last modified.

+## trainer
+The fully qualified class name (fqcn) and optional kwargs to a class class that extends `juneberry.trainer.Trainer`.
+Juneberry has a variety of built-in trainers for the following platforms.
+The built-in trainers require no additional kwargs.

+The basic trainers for the platforms are:
+* Detectron2 - juneberry.detectron2.trainer.Trainer
+* PyTorch - juneberry.pytorch.trainer.Trainer
+* MMDetection - juneberry.mmdetection.trainer.Trainer
+* Tensorflow - juneberry.tensorflow.trainer.Trainer

 ## training_dataset_config_path
 The path to the dataset configuration file that describe the data to use for training the model.